bond005/factRuEval-2016/scripts/Readme.txt

 some additional packages (see below).

 Please make sure that your submission files are in utf-8 without BOM, are located in a separate folder.
-The submission should have a .trackX file for every set of 'book_YY' documents.
+The submission should have a .taskX file for every set of 'book_YY' documents.
 Empty files are accepted by the evaluation script, but extra or missing files will result in warnings